guomics-lab/DDA-BERT/README.md

 DDA-BERT demonstrates robust and consistent performance across a diverse range of biological systems, including animal, plant, and microbial proteomes.
 It is particularly effective in low-input contexts such as trace-level and single-cell proteomics, offering a scalable and reliable solution for improving peptide identification in mass spectrometry-based workflows.

 # Installation
-DDA-BERT runs install-free and requires no additional configuration of the environment.
+DDA-BERT runs without installation and does not require any additional environment configuration.
+The executable is available at https://guomics.com/software/DDA-BERT or on Zenodo (https://zenodo.org/records/15923904).

 Hardware Requirements:
 •	Operating System: Compatible with Linux-based operating systems.